thisyearnofear/agnej/README.md

 # Agnej 🏗️

-A decentralized blockchain-based physics game with open core gameplay and optional PoH-verified leaderboards.
+A physics-based game with smart contract integration and optional PoH-verified leaderboards.
 Play solo with no friction, or enable Proof of Humanity to compete fairly on verified leaderboards.
-Join multiplayer battles for higher rewards and exponential growth through referral mechanics.
+Join multiplayer battles with minimal blockchain interaction for efficient gameplay and lower gas costs.

 **Built with:** Next.js, Three.js, Physijs, Solidity (Linea Sepolia), Socket.io, Cannon.js